 Medical Electives abroad are increasing in popularity – many more students in the healthcare field are considering this option, and for good reason!
-Whether you’ve already decided to take your Elective abroad, or are still considering it, here are six reasons to show why it’s an excellent choice.
+Whether you’ve already decided to take your Elective abroad, or are still considering it, here are six reasons to show why it’s an excellent choice in 2023.

 1. Work alongside medical professionals

 You’ll be able to learn from qualified and experienced local professionals, who will mentor and supervise you throughout your time abroad.
 Staff are friendly and knowledgeable, and will be happy to teach you about healthcare practices in their country.

 The doctors were fantastic and were willing to teach us, as well as share their experiences.
 Being a final year medical student, I was able to examine patients and write in the notes, actively manage and write discharge summaries.
 I truly felt I was contributing to the system.

 Working in a developing country, you are likely to see different illnesses and techniques than you would back home.
 It’s a great opportunity to learn about how patients are treated in a country different from your own, and to see how medical professionals adapt and deal with obstacles such as limited resources.

 It was incredible to learn about the differences between healthcare in Sri Lanka and in the UK.
 I hadn’t realised how much I had taken away from this nursing experience until I was back in practice in the UK; I am so glad that I had the opportunity to learn in this limited-resource setting, it has been invaluable for my practice.

 From observing medical staff to assisting with practical tasks and treating patients under supervision, you’ll come away with a wealth of new information and improve your own abilities.

 As the week went on my confidence grew and as the midwives and obstetricians learnt more about me and my level of experience I was able to become more involved in the practical side of clinics.